megies/i95_sds/README.md

     - `--station-code` (optional): this parameter can be used to restrict processing to certain station codes and can be given multiple times.
 If not specified all station codes will get processed
   - station metadata fetched at time of processing:
     - if `"fdsn_base_url"` is set with an URL to a FDSN server, the server gets queried for **all** available metadata and only the above filters will get applied otherwise all retrieved stations/channels will get processed.
 To not fetch station metadata and only rely on user controlled station metadata file(s), set `"fdsn_base_url": null,` in the JSON file.
-    - station metadata given in local file(s) readable with ObsPy.
+    - station metadata given in local file(s) readable with ObsPy with JSON parameter `"inventories"`.
 Again all info found will get processed unless restricted with above command line filters

 The program operates in daily chunks and by default, data that was (tried to be) processed at some point will simply be skipped unless `--overwrite` is specified, even if no data could be produced (in which case a "magic" 1-byte file is created to represent a processed day for which no raw data was available).